 You will have the same success as long as you focus on your goals and implement strategies that match your goals.

 Know Your Artist Blog Objectives

 You can not accomplish anything if you do not have a vision of what you want.

 How do you think a painting will turn out if you do not have an idea or a vision before you start?

-It might turn out to be a masterpiece but the odds of that happening are slim.
+It might be a masterpiece, but the odds are slim.